florin1000/javascript-essentials/var-let-const/README.md

 ### 3.Hoisting
-Is the process of initialization at creation of variables with value of _undefined_, default value.
+Is the process of initialization at creation of variables with value of _undefined_, default value and moving the variable at the top of their scope.
-The process of a variable gets declaration moves the variable of the top of their scope and assign them the _undefiend_ value;

 ```
 console.log(name_3) //undefined;